A computational methodology for two-dimensional fluid flows: Numerical simulation and verification

 which are constructed by adding noise terms into the the Taylor-Green vortex solution of the incompressible Navier-Stokes equation -- a commonly used CFD toy model~({\em e.g.}~\cite{Jobelin2006}).
 We can verify that

 is a solution of~(\ref{eq:prj}) in $[0,1]\times[0,1]$, and

-Eq~(\ref{eq:prj}) is discretized with the proposed method, and the resulting system of equations is solved with a GMRES method~\cite{Brown94}.
+Eq~(\ref{eq:prj}) is discretized with the proposed method, and the resulting system of equations is solved with a GMRES method~\cite{Brown94} using a tolerance $10^{-4}$ on the relative residual error.
 The computed potential $P^{\mathcal N-1}(x,y)$ with $\mathcal N = 65\times 65$ is presented in Fig~\ref{fig:ustr}($a$), which is compared with the exact solution in Fig~\ref{fig:ustr}$(b)$.
 The numerical solution $u^{\mathcal N-1}(0.5,y)$ is compared with the exact solution $u(0.5,y)$ in Fig~\ref{fig:ustr}$(c)$ as well as $v^{\mathcal N-1}(0.5,y)$ is compared with the exact solution $v(0.5,y)$ in Fig~\ref{fig:ustr}$(d)$.

-From these plots, it is hard to see the difference between the exact and the numerical solution with a naked eye.
+From these graphical illustrations in Fig~\ref{fig:ustr}, it is hard to see the difference between the exact and the numerical solution with a naked eye.
+To show a quantitative assessment, the maximum error, $|P(x,y)-P^{\mathcal N}(x,y)|_{\infty}$ has been computed for $p=1\ldots 6$.
+As depicted in Fig~\ref{fig:ustr}$(e)$, the error agrees with the theoretical estimate $\mathcal O(\varepsilon^p)$ (the jump at $p=6$ is an accumulation of the round-off error).
 These numerical experiments verify the performance of the present development for solving a Poisson equation with Neumann boundary conditions.